Health Savings Account

 Easy-to-use online account access—Monitor your account balance, pay medical bills, get reimbursed, and more—all from a single, easy-to-use online portal.

-Invest your HSA contributions—Participants with balances greater than $3,000 are provided a unique opportunity to invest their health savings account (HSA) funds in self-directed investment options, including TD Ameritrade Self-Directed Brokerage option and Devenir Self-Directed Mutual Fund Program.
+Invest your HSA contributions—Participants with a balance of at least $1,000 are provided a unique opportunity to invest their health savings account (HSA) funds in self-directed investment options, including TD Ameritrade Self-Directed Brokerage option and Devenir Self-Directed Mutual Fund Program.

 It’s flexible.
 Use the money now to pay for eligible medical expenses.
 Or, save it for your future health care needs and let the balance grow.

 There’s no “use it or lose it rule.”
 An HSA has no “use it or lose it” feature like the Health Care Flexible Spending Account, so your account balance rolls over each year.

 The money is yours to keep—forever.
 That’s right.
 You can take your HSA with you if you leave Barnes Group or when you retire.

 Triple tax savings.
 You don’t pay federal taxes on contributions to your HSA.
 Earnings to your HSA from interest and investments are tax free.
 You don’t pay taxes on purchases/distributions when used for qualified medical expenses.

 When you elect coverage under any of our HSA eligible medical plans, you are also eligible to elect a health savings account.
 There are a few restrictions that apply to HSAs:

 - You are not covered by other health insurance